For employers | Glasgow Chamber of Commerce

 • Corresponding National Insurance contributions

-• Up to £250 for uniforms or equipment needed by the employee
+• Up to £500 for uniforms, equipment needed by the employee and any supervision costs incurred by the employer

 All costs must be claimed retrospectively, providing evidence of expenditure (e.g. payslips, invoices, bank statements)